Turbofan3360/ESP32-micropython-guide/README.md

 **Please note I haven't implemented the 17th/18th channels in my SBUS code, as I do not have a transmitter with that number of channels.
 They are digital channels, and so need to be decoded differently to the others.**

+I then integrated code from my previous work with servos on the ESP32, which means that I can now move the control sticks on my R/C transmitter and get the servos on my R/C Plane to move!
+While this is cool, there is a bit of control lag, and the servo movements are a bit jittery.
+As a result, my aim now is to re-work my code to use the Micropython uasyncio module, enabling coroutines, which should speed up my code.

 # Useful Links: